agharatarun/AI-900T00-A-Microsoft-Azure-AI-Fundamentals/AI_Overview.md

 1. Image Analysis: capabilities for analyzing images and video, and extracting descriptions, tags, objects, and text. recognize products on shelves, search photos with image retrieval, detect sensitive content, detect objects etc.
 2. Face: capabilities that enable you to build face detection and facial recognition solutions.
 Liveness detection(face in camera is real or fake), portrait processing, photo id matching
 3. Optical Character Recognition (OCR): capabilities for extracting printed or handwritten text from images, enabling access to a digital version of the scanned text.
-4. spatial analysis: Video Retrieval and summary (spilled liquid on floor), count people in area, detect when peope crosses a line, enter/exit zone, Monitor social distancing
+4. **spatial analysis**: Video Retrieval and summary (spilled liquid on floor), count people in area, detect when peope crosses a line, enter/exit zone, Monitor social distancing
 -----
 One of the most common machine learning model architectures for computer vision is a **convolutional neural network (CNN)**, a type of deep learning architecture.
 CNNs use **filters to extract numeric feature maps from images**, and then feed the feature values into a deep learning model to generate a label prediction.